chge/tasty/README.md

 ### Permanent secrets

-Store passwords in CI/CD tool and pass credentials into command line.
+Store passwords in CIS and pass credentials into command line.

 ### One-off secrets